Find out WHAT stops your shoppers from buying

 1. How to make my confirmation emails comply with the CAN-SPAM and GDPR rules?

-Since 2018, data privacy has come into focus with the activation of the GDPR or General Data Protection Regulation.
-Consent of the data subject is of main importance under GDPR.
 So featuring check-boxes and questions in your confirmation email that enable the customer to offer consent for the future use of their data, is critical.
 Similarly, the CAN-SPAM Act has made it necessary for you to send an actual physical address with your confirmation email, along with a suitable header and subject line.

 2. Am I required to A/B test confirmation emails?

-3. How do I write a confirmation email?
+3. How to write a confirmation email?

 While there are many different kinds of confirmation emails, as you may have already noticed above, some pointers stay the same.
 Here’s a quick flow that you can take to write a confirmation email: